L1nc0ln/poe_skills_tag_search/README.md

 At the moment there are only the basic tags from the game available for search but I will probably add costum tags to search in the future.
 Those would be frenzy charges for example, if this box is ticked it will display all skills that can create or use a frenzy charge and fit all other parameters.
+Another thing I am thinking about with those tags is weapons.

 If you find any bugs or have any suggestions which tags or functionalities might improve the tool (or a good name for it :D) fell free to contact me.
 Also if you have any tips on how to make the GUI better I would be very grateful.